 Why not make the derby car a summer project?
 You must be at least seven years of age to race.
 You can purchase a kit on-line, or make one from items found around the house.
 There are certain specifications to follow and they can be found here.
 We also have carts available, that have been sponsored by associations and businesses in the community, for those youth who would like to race a cart, but don’t have one.
 We have 14 available slots for riders in these 7 sponsored carts.
 Each rider will be able to race two times that day.

-There will be a variety of trophies awarded, from speed, to most creative, humorous, colourful, and patriotic.
+There will be a variety of trophies awarded, from speed, to most creative, humorous, colourful, best costumed driver and patriotic.
+Please see the judging sheet for criteria.
 See you on the hill!

 Artist rendering of Independent Living Apartments and Coffee Shop Proposed Across From Retirement Residence on Bridge Street

 Story boards presented at the Sat Nov 29th Secondary Plan Open House

 Proposed Water Distribution System [ 1.81 MB ]

 Village Core – Character Areas [ 1.05 MB ]

 Manotick Secondary Plan Boundary [ 1.99 MB ]

 Natural Heritage Systems [ 1.95 MB ]

 Truckin' through Manotick, not so much across the Vimy Memorial Bridge

 The MVCA is committed to urge the city to lighten the load on the Manotick bridges and provide improved truck access to the new Vimy Memorial Bridge.
 We need your support to make this happen.
 Rural residents and businesses who have not already done so are asked to make their views known by sending a brief note to their ward councilor at email@example.com or firstname.lastname@example.org and to me at president@manotickVCA.org .